shakacode/react_on_rails/docs/home.md

 *These are the docs for React on Rails 12.
 To see the version 11 docs, [click here](https://github.com/shakacode/react_on_rails/tree/11.3.0).*

+**If you're viewing this page on Github, please go to [our documentation website](https://www.shakacode.com/react-on-rails/docs/) instead!**

 #### News
 **October 14, 2020**: [RUBY ROGUES
 RR 474: React on Rails V12 – Don’t Shave That Yak! with Justin Gordon](https://devchat.tv/ruby-rogues/rr-474-react-on-rails-v12-dont-shave-that-yak-with-justin-gordon/).

-**October 1, 2020**: See the [spec/dummy](./spec/dummy) example repo for a simple configuration of webpack via the rails/webpacker gem that supports SSR.
+**October 1, 2020**: See the [spec/dummy](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy) example repo for a simple configuration of webpack via the rails/webpacker gem that supports SSR.

 **August 2, 2020**: See the example repo of [React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh) for a new way to setup the creation of your SSR bundle with `rails/webpacker`.